Executive Synopsis

 created in the previous step.

-- BA uses the SCaaS tool (aka TABS tool in research papers) to
+- BA uses the SCaaS tool (aka TABS tool in research papers) to:

-- Transform the BPMN model to smart contracts and API
+- Transform the BPMN model to smart contracts and API.

-such as customs or insurance documents, necessary for the trading activity.
+such as customs or insurance documents necessary for the trading activity.

-appropriate information contained in the JSON files.
+appropriate information from the JSON files.

 Privacy

-- Trade activity may include several participants, such as shippers, insurers, ports, customs, and auditors, who deal with different aspects of the trade activity.
-SCaaS tool provides privacy by allowing a participant to access only information pertaining to their aspect of the trade activity.
+who deal with different aspects of the trade activity.
+The SCaaS tool provides privacy by allowing

 Portability

 on the target blockchain.
-Currently, Ethereum and Hyperledger Fabric blockchains are supported for
+Currently, Ethereum and Hyperledger Fabric blockchains are supported

-automated deployment.
+for automated deployment.

 - A blockchain transaction is defined to contain writes to the ledger made by an execution of

 any smart contract method.
-However, a trade activity typically includes collaboration of several actors,
+However, a trade activity typically includes collaboration of several actors —

-- To support such multi-step atomic activities, we developed the concept of
+- To support such multi-step atomic activities, we developed the concept of a

-a multi-step transaction spanning execution of several smart contract methods.
+multi-step transaction spanning execution of several smart contract methods.

 Our methodology provides an option to the BPMN modeler to identify which activities should be defined